chadly/lottie-to-svg/README.md

 # Lottie to SVG Converter

 > Convert the first frame of a [Lottie animation](https://github.com/airbnb/lottie-web) into an SVG.
+You may also be interested in the [Gatsby Remark plugin](https://github.com/chadly/gatsby-remark-lottie) that uses this project.

 Convert this animation to a standard SVG: